Cardinals Nation: Historical background

 During the core of this period the Cardinals were generally successful on the field, often contending for the league title and winning two pennants in the 1920s, three in the 1930s, and four in the 1940s (the Cardinals in their overall history have the fourth-best overall percentage of baseball's 30 teams, at about .520).
 In the latter part of this period, the Cardinals' games began airing on the 50,000-watt clear-channel radio station KMOX, which has the power to reach almost all of the continental United States at night.

 All these factors combined such that for most of the 20th century the Cardinals' listening audience, and consequently fan base, extended throughout the American south and deep into the plains and Rocky Mountain states, a state of affairs that, although diminished, has persisted into the 21st century to some degree.
 As of 2020, the Cardinals still had the largest radio network in Major League Baseball, with 145 affiliated stations in eight states.

 In 2019, attendance at Cardinal home games grew to 3.48 million.
 In 2022, the Cardinals were one of four teams with over 3 million in attendance, including Los Angeles Dodgers, New York Yankees, and Atlanta Braves.
-Cardinal fans are found in multiple states outside of Missouri such as Illinois, Indiana, Iowa, Arkansas, Kentucky, Tennessee, Mississippi, Oklahoma, Alabama, and Kansas.
+Cardinal fans are found in multiple states outside of Missouri and Illinois, such as Indiana, Iowa, Arkansas, Kentucky, Tennessee, Mississippi, Oklahoma, Alabama, and Kansas.

 In St. Louis

-St. Louis is regarded as one of the best baseball cities in the United States.
-The Cardinals enjoy great popularity with a large fan base, who are loyal to their team.
-The Cardinals have been one of the most successful baseball franchises in history with 19 National League pennants (third only to the Los Angeles Dodgers and the San Francisco Giants) and a National League record 11 World Series Championships.
-They are second only to the New York Yankees (who have 27) in total World Series Championships.
+St. Louis has frequently been named one of the best baseball cities in the United States, a distinction also claimed by cities such as Boston.
+The Cardinals have won 19 National League pennants (third most, after Los Angeles Dodgers and the San Francisco Giants) and hold a National League record of 11 World Series Championships, second overall only to the New York Yankees, who have 27.

-Cardinals fans are known for traveling to see their team on the road as well.
-This is especially true for their classic rivalry against the Chicago Cubs.
-It is not unheard of for Cardinal fans to fill nearly half of Wrigley Field.
-(The converse is true when Cubs fans go to Busch Stadium in St. Louis when the Cubs visit.)
+Cardinals fans are known for traveling in large numbers to away games, particularly for their classic rivalry against the Chicago Cubs filling the Wrigley Field, and the Cubs fans similarly travel to St. Louis, filling Busch Stadium in turn.
 When the Royals play the Cardinals in Kansas City every season during interleague play, the games often sell out.

-Many fans around the nation grew up listening to two baseball broadcasters considered among the best in history, Jack Buck and Harry Caray, call Cardinals' games starting in the mid-1940s, into the 1950s and through the 1960s.
-Jack Buck (with Mike Shannon, starting 1972), remained the voice of the Cardinals through 2001.
-KMOX dropped Cardinals' broadcasts after 2005, but resumed in 2011.
+Harry Caray began broadcasting Cardinals games in 1945 and was joined by Jack Buck in 1954; the two called games together until Caray's departure in 1969.
+Buck remained the voice of the Cardinals, teaming with Mike Shannon from 1972 until his retirement in 2001.
+Both Buck in 1987, and Caray in 1989 received the Baseball Hall of Fame's Ford C. Frick Award for broadcasting excellence.